Brigade insignia of the British Army: World War I

 During World War I the need to identify friendly troops in assaulting formations was made difficult by the new dispersion of troops across the battlefield.
 Beginning with the arrival of large number of Kitchener's Army troops in 1915, and widespread after the Battle of the Somme of 1916, each battalion of a division would have a particular sign of a distinctive coloured cloth patch, either sewn to the uniform jacket (on the sleeves, or the back of the tunic), or painted on the helmet.
 These distinguishing marks, known as "Battle Patches" were distinct from the Division signs, and were for the most part simple shapes and colours.
 The scheme for these Battle patches could be decided at division or brigade level or be based on regimental colours or insignia, and was in some cases continued down to company or even platoon level.
 This system did not prevent duplication across the divisions, a red square was worn by at least 14 battalions.

 In most divisions the brigade could be deduced by the shape (for example 50th (Northumbrian)), colour (for example 55th (West Lancashire)) or design theme (for example 23rd) of the patch.
-Few divisions had a scheme of patches that had a specific brigade patch, those which had such a scheme are shown below.
+Few divisions had a scheme of patches that had a specific brigade patch; those divisions which had such a scheme are shown below.

-More examples can be see for the 38th (Welsh) divisions, the 146th, 147th and 148th brigades.
+More examples can be seen for the 38th (Welsh) divisions, the 146th, 147th and 148th brigades.